YoWASP/yowasp.github.io/index.md

 To use nextpnr-nexus, install the `yowasp-nextpnr-nexus` package using [pip] or add it as a dependency.
 This package contains support for every device, and provides the `yowasp-nextpnr-nexus` and `yowasp-prjoxide` executables.

-To use nextpnr-gowin, install the `yowasp-nextpnr-gowin` package using [pip] or add it as a dependency.
-This package contains support for every device, and provides the `yowasp-nextpnr-gowin` executable.
+To use nextpnr-gowin, install the `yowasp-nextpnr-himbaechel-gowin` package using [pip] or add it as a dependency.
+This package contains support for every device, and provides the `yowasp-nextpnr-himbaechel-gowin` executable.
 It also depends on a compatible version of the `Apicula` package, which provides the `gowin_pack` and `gowin_unpack` executables.

 Try running e.g. `yowasp-yosys --version` to see if everything works!
 When the tools are run for the first time, it will take a few seconds for them to be compiled to machine code.